spcourse/complexity/questions2/contents.md

 ### Question 7

-For determining the complexity of the code below you don't need to take the first two lines into account.
+For determining the complexity of the code below you don't need to take the first line into account.

     my_set = set([42, 21, 7, 3, 2])
-    n = len(my_set)

     # determine complexity of part here below:
-    for i in range(n):
+    for i in range(len(my_set):
         if i in my_set:
             print(f"{i}: found :)")
         else: